Donna Roberts

-Donna Marie Roberts (born May 22, 1944), an American convicted of being an accomplice to murder, is the only woman on death row in the State of Ohio.
+Donna Marie Roberts (born May 22, 1944) is an American woman who was convicted of aiding and abetting murder and is on death row in the State of Ohio.
+Her co-defendant Nathaniel Jackson was also sentenced to death.
+The two conspired together to kill Roberts' husband Robert Fingerhut at his Howland Township home in 2001.

 Early life

 Roberts was born and raised in Youngstown, Ohio and was a student of Austintown Fitch High School.
 She enrolled at Youngstown State University for two years, and in 1966, she married her first husband, William Raymond, and moved to Miami, Florida.
 She had one child, Michael Raymond, in 1969.
 She and William Raymond divorced in 1971.
-She remarried her second husband, Burton Gelfand, in 1972 and later divorced him in 1980.
+She married her second husband, Burton Gelfand, in 1972 and later divorced him in 1980.
 Roberts converted to Judaism while living in Miami, Florida, and worked as a plastic surgeon assistant for over 20 years in North Miami Beach.
 Roberts met her late husband, Robert Fingerhut, in 1980.
 They married and bought a home in Miami, near Miami Gardens and Ives Estates in 1983.
 They later sold their home and moved to Richmond, Virginia for one year, and in 1993, the couple moved back to Roberts' hometown of Youngstown, Ohio.
 Roberts purchased their new home in Warren in 1994 on Fonderlac Avenue.
 During this time, Roberts and Fingerhut managed the Avis Car Rental franchise at the Youngstown–Warren Regional Airport for several years.
 They later managed both the Youngstown and Warren Greyhound bus stations and turned them into successful locations.
 For a short period, Roberts also ran a small restaurant located within the Youngstown Bus Terminal called "Just the Ticket."